nikromen/mum/README.md

 - once you told your manager on standup/mtg/whatever what have you done, you can start new blank session via `rst` command which will initialize new blank week.
+- Warning!
+The TODO section will not be removed!
+To remove even TODO section, use `rst all`

 `q`